Metaphors are powerful weapons in an author’s writing arsenal. (See what I did there? That was a metaphor.)

 Can you sense the difference in tone?
 Similes are more grounded, whereas metaphors can be more lyrical.
 Metaphors can be amplified and extended more easily than similes, too.
 For instance: ‘Her skin was snow; she melted beneath my touch.’

-I see many new writers rely almost exclusively on simile to enhance their descriptions.
-But if similes become your main tool for creating interesting prose, the novelty wears off.
-The overuse of the word ‘like’ becomes repetitive, and unintended repetition is poison to good writing because it draws attention to itself, which means your reader becomes aware of the words on the page rather than what the words on the page are saying.
-It’s important to use any literary device sparingly.
+The overuse of the word ‘like’ becomes repetitive, and unintended repetition is poison to good writing because it draws attention to itself, which means readers becomes aware of the words on the page rather than what the words on the page are saying.

 Metaphor-writing methods

-Avoid clichés by rejecting your first thoughts
+Avoid clichés by rejecting first thoughts

 Examples of cliché metaphors: armed to the teeth, bad to the bone, turn a blind eye, bite the bullet, the crack of dawn, burning passion, hammering heart, heart of gold, blood running cold …

-Consider your POV character and setting
+Consider POV character and setting

 Don’t mix metaphors